How To Describe a Person in English: 154 Ways to Talk About People

 • Emotions are what someone feels at a certain time.

 In this post, we’ll go over useful vocabulary for describing all of these.
-You will see this vocabulary used a lot in conversations and online.

-1. Describing someone’s appearance
+1. Describing Someone’s Appearance

 To describe someone’s appearance, you will often use adjectives.
 An adjective is a kind of word that describes a noun (a person, place or thing).